BarredEwe/Prefire/README.md

 ```

 ### **Playbook (Demo) View**
-For using Playbook just use `PlaybookView`
+To use Playbook, simply use `PlaybookView`

-- If you want to see a list of all the Views, then use `isComponent: true`
+- If you want to see a list of all the Views, use `isComponent: true`
-- If you want to sort by UserStory, then use `isComponent: false`
+- If you want to sort by UserStory, use `isComponent: false`

 ```swift
 import Prefire